doktor-nick/adv-ML-image-segmentation-with-UNET/README.md

 # Advanced machine learning image segmentation with UNET
 A workshop on using UNET machine learning architectures for segmentation using the Tensorflow/Keras frameworks.

-[THIS IS UNDER DEVELOPMENT AND STILL HAS SOME THINGS TO BE COMPLETED!]

-Outline of possible topics for the workshop
+Topics for the workshop

 * Brief introduction to Keras
 * Convolutions, skipping and max pooling
 * The structure of UNET
+* Tiling and batch sizes, memory limitations
+* Data augmentation
+* Image generators
 * Metrics for measuring image/mask similarity
 * Loss functions for images/masks
 * Optimiser choice
-* Tiling and batch sizes, memory limitations
-* Data augmentation
-* Image generators
-* Using pre-trained encoders
-* Useful methods for pre-processing
+* Using Google Colab for development
 * Interactive example and code: Electron Microscopy imaging segmentation